onsip/SIP.js/docs/core/sip.js.contact.md

 |  [tempGruu](./sip.js.contact.tempgruu.md) | <code>URI &#124; undefined</code> |  |
 |  [toString](./sip.js.contact.tostring.md) | <code>(options?: any) =&gt; string</code> |  |
 |  [uri](./sip.js.contact.uri.md) | <code>URI</code> |  |

-## Remarks

-https://tools.ietf.org/html/rfc3261\#section-8.1.1.8 This is ported from UA.contact.
-FIXME: TODO: This is not a great rep for Contact and is used in a kinda hacky way herein.